Types of Concrete Issues & How To Repair Them

 - We may choose to patch the impacted area with a specific compound that matches it.

-- We may use a Concrete Coating or resurface altogether with a consistent overlay.
+- We may recommend a concrete coating or resurface altogether with a consistent overlay.

 - We may decide for a variety of reasons to fully replace the impacted concrete.